Skip to navigation Skip to content

 Most newly arrived refugees remain Centrelink managed until 6 or 12 months after their arrival in Australia.
 There are a number of factors that determine this eligibility and how long they will remain Centrelink managed.
 See Refugee entrant service offer for more information.

 If they meet the eligibility requirements to remain Centrelink managed, during the Centrelink managed period they can fully meet their mutual obligation requirements by participating in AMEP.
 In this case, Service Officers will need to negotiate their Job Plan.
-See Negotiating Job Plans for newly arrived refugees following the 'Refugee in First 13 Weeks' (REF) exemption.
+See Negotiating Job Plans for refugee appointments at 12 weeks, and conducting circumstance reviews at 12 months.

 RapidConnect

-Youth Allowance job seekers under 22 years of age identified as potentially eligible for AMEP as part of the Participation Interview, will be exempt from RapidConnect.
+Job seekers under 22 years of age identified as potentially eligible for AMEP as part of the Participation Interview, are exempt from RapidConnect.

 Student payments